NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 []{#fetchurl}
 ## `fetchurl` {#sec-pkgs-fetchers-fetchurl}

-`fetchurl` returns a derivation which downloads content from a given URL and stores the unaltered contents within the Nix store.
+`fetchurl` returns a [fixed-output derivation](https://nixos.org/manual/nix/stable/glossary.html#gloss-fixed-output-derivation) which downloads content from a given URL and stores the unaltered contents within the Nix store.

 It uses {manpage}`curl(1)` internally, and allows its behaviour to be modified by specifying a few attributes in the argument to `fetchurl` (see the documentation for attributes `curlOpts`, `curlOptsList`, and `netrcPhase`).